Should we blame the government, or blame society...or should we blame the images on TV?

 Welcome to the Twilight Zone

 To begin with, let's look at one of the strangest crime waves in recorded history.
-On November 19th 1938, in the peaceful English town of Halifax, two women named Gertie Watts and Mary Gledhill arrived at a police station and reported being viciously attacked and cut across the face by a man wielding a razor.
+On November 19th 1938, in the quaint English town of Halifax, two women named Gertie Watts and Mary Gledhill arrived at a police station and reported being viciously attacked and cut across the face by a man wielding a razor.
 Two days later a woman named Mary Sutcliffe stumbled in with a similar story, this time decorated with deep slashes on her arms.